 Companion planting is a way to mimic what happens naturally in the garden.
 If you take a walk through the woods, you will see the wide variety of plants all growing harmoniously with each other.

-This natural blend of plants grow in accordance with light, soil and moisture and give our forests continual blossoms, leaves and fruits from early spring till fall frosts.
+This natural blend of plants grows in accordance with light, soil, and moisture and gives our forests continual blossoms, leaves, and fruits from early spring till fall frosts.